 As I was dribbling around, I could feel the stare and could tell that I was being observed.
 But I couldn’t figure out who was doing it.
 I glanced around and then walked over to my car, my mother’s car, that same canary-yellow Mercury Lynx wagon I’d driven the summer before.
 I didn’t see anything so I walked back to the court and shot some more baskets.
 That’s when I turned again and watched a large man bike past about one hundred yards away.
 He eventually stopped in front of me.

 I took a few steps back and put on my T-shirt.
 He looked to be in his fifties, very portly, and was wheezing.
 The bicycle was too small for him and had a little emerald basket that held a ruby T-shirt.
 He wore a tight, shiny blue wrestling uniform with one of the straps off his arms.
-His face was flushed, and beads of sweat collected on the blacktop at his fee.
-I couldn’t see what color his eyes were, but I though, What the hell is this?
+His face was flushed, and beads of sweat collected on the blacktop at his feet.
+I couldn’t see what color his eyes were, but I thought, What the hell is this?

 “How we doing today—shooting some hoops, huh?” he said.